MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/vector-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bir tür `const_reverse_iterator` , bir öğenin değerini değiştiremez ve vector öğesinde ters yönde yinelemek için kullanılır.
+@No__t_0 türü bir öğenin değerini değiştiremiyor ve vector öğesinde ters yönde yinelemek için kullanılır.

 ### <a name="example"></a>Örnek